1. Et In Arcadia Egomania?

 And people like me have had more legitimate reason to worry that those hysterics might translate into actual acts of violence over the last ten centuries than they have had to worry about any actual "shapeshifting reptilians" or the people that those "reptilians" are actually a dog-whistle stand-in for.

 It’s also why it’s distressing to see people associated with the Derkesthai subulture fall into those same mindsets.
-Like, you know that those idiots think we’re the “bloodline of the antichrist” with "serpent DNA" and want to kill us all off at the first opportunity, right?
+Like, you know that these religious fanatics literally want to murder us because we're the “bloodline of the antichrist” with "serpent DNA," right?
 That this is what Nicholas de Vere’s whole rant about "The Thousand-Year Elven Holocaust" is all about?

 The idea that there are "Derkesthai" people carrying water for people like David Icke and even worse far right wing conspiracy theorists is baffling to me.
-Let's try not to be useful idiots for the people who want to murder us, mmkay?
+Let's try not to be useful idiots for the people who have been trying to murder us for centuries, mmkay?

 People are free to believe anything they want of course.
 But as I stated in blog post on an earlier incarnation of this website in 2012 (which was meant to throw shade on Tracy Twyman without naming her directly, for continuing to cling to conspiracy theories that have long since been debunked) there are things which are verifiably true, and verifiably not true.
 Whatever your belief system may be, the person who continues to promote theories which have been proven untrue is operating in bad faith.
 They are knowingly flooding the zone with bullshit, because that bullshit benefits them in some way.

 That was the thing that struck me when I watched Bruce Burgess’s film Bloodline: How smug they all seemed about it.
-Like "tee hee, at this point we know it’s fake, but we don’t care.
+Like "tee hee, at this point we know we're making fools of ourselves and blowing smoke up people's asses, but we don’t care.
 It’s getting us an audience and it’s making us money."
 One of the first things you see when you go to the IMDB page for it is how part of the material presented is an admitted hoax.
 The "tomb" was a set in a warehouse in England.

 All I could do at the time was compare this whole phenomenon to Nicholas de Vere’s previous ranting about the "New Age Industry" fleecing the gullible.
 The Conspiracy Theory Industy has done way more cultural damage in my opinion.
 They aren't just grifters, they're sadistic cultural terrorists who are charging their victims for the right to be terrorized.